chmod Recursive: Change File & Directory Permissions Recursively

 The command gives read, write, and execute privileges to the owner (7) and read and execute access to everyone else (55).

 Note: In the example above, the permission is defined using the octal/numerical mode (755).
-Alternatively, you can utilize the symbolic mode (using alphanumerical characters) and use the command: chmod -R u=rwx,go=rx Example.
+Alternatively, you can utilize the symbolic mode (alphanumerical characters) and use the command:

-The basic syntax includes using the find command to locate files/directories and then passing it on to chmod to set the permission:
+The basic syntax includes using the find command to locate files/directories and then passing it on to chmod to set the permissions:

 • Replace [directory] with the directory path that holds the files and subdirectories you want to configure.

-• Specify whether it is searching for a directory -type d or a file -type f.
+• Specify whether you are searching for a directory -type d or a file -type f.

-• Set the file [privilege] with the chmod command using the numerical or symbolic mode.
+• Set the file [permissions] with the chmod command using the numerical or symbolic mode.

 Avoid assigning execute privileges to files.
 A common setup would include running the following commands: